A Complete Guide To Christmas Lights

 Millions of lights brighten the flower park making this one of the largest light events in Japan.
 From lights covering the ground to light tunnels, this display does not disappoint.

 With over 6 million LED lights, visiting Kanagawa will leave you awestruck.
 This display includes full hills covered in lights, animated lights on water, light tunnels, and even themed displays every year.

 Lithuania goes over and above every single year with its Christmas lights.
 Different cities over something new to experience.
-In 2021, you could visit a giant Christmas wreath in Kaunas, Alice in Wonderland themed lanterns in Pakruojis Manor, and a digital light show in Druskininkai.
+In 2021, you could visit a giant Christmas wreath in Kaunas, Alice in Wonderland-themed lanterns in Pakruojis Manor, and a digital light show in Druskininkai.

 But the very best has to be the stunning lit tree hiding a real Christmas tree inside.
-The remarkable fact about this light installation is its modern methods being eco-friendly as it is powered by processed coffee grounds.
+The remarkable fact about this light installation is its modern methods are eco-friendly as it is powered by processed coffee grounds.